Holmes-Benchmark/holmes-evaluation/README.md

     <p>
 </div>

-This repository is part of the [Holmes 🔎](https://holmes-benchmark.github.io), dedicated to investigate linguistic knowledge in language models.
+This repository is part of the [Holmes 🔎](https://holmes-benchmark.github.io).
+A project dedicated to investigate linguistic knowledge in language models.

 🔥Comprehensive coverage of 66 linguistic phenomena addressing _morphology_, _syntax_, _semantics_, _reasoning_, and _discourse_.
 🔥Already 50 language models evaluated.
 Interactive [Leaderboard 🚀](https://holmes-leaderboard.streamlit.app/) and [Explorer 🔎](https://holmes-explorer.streamlit.app/) are online available.